Chichen Itza: Central Group

 Las Monjas is one of the more notable structures at Chichen Itza.
 It is a complex of Terminal Classic buildings constructed in the Puuc architectural style.
 The Spanish named this complex Las Monjas ("The Nuns" or "The Nunnery"), but it was a governmental palace.
 Just to the east is a small temple (known as the La Iglesia, "The Church") decorated with elaborate masks.

 The Las Monjas group is distinguished by its concentration of hieroglyphic texts dating to the Late to Terminal Classic.
 These texts frequently mention a ruler by the name of Kʼakʼupakal.

 El Caracol ("The Snail") is located to the north of Las Monjas.
 It is a round building on a large square platform.
 It gets its name from the stone spiral staircase inside.
 The structure, with its unusual placement on the platform and its round shape (the others are rectangular, in keeping with Maya practice), is theorized to have been a proto-observatory with doors and windows aligned to astronomical events, specifically around the path of Venus as it traverses the heavens.

 Akab Dzib is located to the east of the Caracol.
 The name means, in Yucatec Mayan, "Dark Writing"; "dark" in the sense of "mysterious".
-An earlier name of the building, according to a translation of glyphs in the Casa Colorada, is Wa(k)wak Puh Ak Na, "the flat house with the excessive number of chambers", and it was the home of the administrator of Chichén Itzá, kokom Yahawal Choʼ Kʼakʼ.
+An earlier name of the building, according to a translation of glyphs in the Casa Colorada, is Wa(k)wak Puh Ak Na, "the flat house with the excessive number of chambers", and it was the home of the administrator of Chichen Itza, kokom Yahawal Choʼ Kʼakʼ.

 INAH completed a restoration of the building in 2007.
 It is relatively short, only 6 m high, and is 50 m in length and 15 m wide.
 The long, western-facing façade has seven doorways.
 The eastern façade has only four doorways, broken by a large staircase that leads to the roof.
 This apparently was the front of the structure, and looks out over what is today a steep, dry, cenote.

 The southern end of the building has one entrance.
 The door opens into a small chamber and on the opposite wall is another doorway, above which on the lintel are intricately carved glyphs—the "mysterious" or "obscure" writing that gives the building its name today.
 Under the lintel in the doorjamb is another carved panel of a seated figure surrounded by more glyphs.
 Inside one of the chambers, near the ceiling, is a painted hand print.